Table of Contents

 Handling Supply Chain Disruptions

-One of the most common challenges in campaign logistics is the disruption of supply chains.
-Whether it’s a delay in receiving materials or changes in vendor availability, these issues can cause significant setbacks.
-Developing backup plans by working with multiple suppliers or keeping a stock of critical materials can help mitigate these risks.
+Supply chain disruptions are one of the most common logistical challenges.
+Whether it’s a delay in receiving materials or changes in vendor availability, these issues can cause setbacks.
+Campaign managers can mitigate these risks by:

 Staffing Shortages and Turnover